Home -> Filing Your Return -> Donations Tax Credit -> Donation Tax Credit Rates -> 2023 Rates

 The rate for the tax credit for the first $200 of donations is the lowest personal tax rate, except for Quebec.
 The rate for the tax credit for donations in excess of $200 is the highest personal tax rate, except for Alberta, New Brunswick, Ontario, Quebec and Yukon.
 See the Tax Rate Tables.

 The Highest Tax Credit Rate column reflects the donations tax credit rate that is in effect to the extent that income is taxed at this rate.
-This rate will only apply to donations made in 2022, not to donations carried forward from 2021 and earlier years.
-The tax credits in each column assume that the highest tax rate does not apply.
+This rate will only apply to donations made in 2023, not to donations carried forward from 2022 and earlier years.
+The tax credit dollar amounts in each column assume that the highest tax rate does not apply.